 Views

-You use the Views area to create and manage views, where you can select the indexed data to include in a view, and the options to prepare, filter, and materialize the indexed fields into columns for analytics.
+You use the Views area to create and manage views, where you can select the object groups and indexed data to include in a view, and the options to prepare, filter, and materialize the indexed fields into columns for analytics.
 Schema transformations can be applied to one or many fields, allowing users to tailor the data for visualizations without the need to re-index any source data.

 Creating a View